 Teak Tree Facts

 Few Americans grow teak trees (Tectona grandis), so it is natural to ask: what are teak trees and where do teak trees grow?
-Teak are hardwood trees that grow in the south of Asia, usually in monsoon rainforests, including India, Myanmar, Thailand and Indonesia.
+Teaks are hardwood trees that grow in the south of Asia, usually in monsoon rainforests, including India, Myanmar, Thailand, and Indonesia.
 They can be found growing throughout that region.
-However, many native teak forests have vanished due to over-logging.
+However, many native teak forests have vanished due to overlogging.

-Teak trees can grow to 150 feet tall and live for 100 years.
+Teak trees can grow to 150 feet (46 m.) tall and live for 100 years.
 Teak tree leaves are reddish green and rough to the touch.
-Teak trees shed their leaves in dry season then regrow them when it rains.
+Teak trees shed their leaves in the dry season and then regrow them when it rains.
 The tree also bears flowers, very pale blue blossoms arranged in clusters at the branch tips.
 These flowers produce fruit called drupes.